 To look up a specific drug and view coverage details, possible generic equivalents and alternatives, use our Drug List search.

-If you have a Medicare plan, you can go to Humana’s Medicare Drug List.
+If you have a Medicare plan, you can reference Humana’s Medicare Drug List.

 2016 Medicare Transition Policy